-ATDI offers an online portal to allow users to identify and download pre-converted free-source maps.
+ATDI offers an online portal to allow users to identify and download pre-converted royalty-free maps.
 To view available map data for your area of interest, click here.
-Users with a valid maintenance contract who wish to download map data should log via our CRM.
+Users with a valid maintenance contract who wish to download map data should log in via our CRM.

 Sample of high-resolution MaXar maps from Paris, France and Sfax, Tunisia.

-HTZ communications feature a GIS engine that converts the GIS data from formats such as .TIFF, ASCII Grid, and .SHP files into ATDI formats, allowing the easy and efficient use of the data.
+HTZ Communications features a GIS engine that converts the GIS data from formats like .TIFF, ASCII Grid, and .SHP files into ATDI formats, allowing the easy and efficient use of the data.

-The GIS engine is able to create high-resolution building layers using DTM heights.
-This is based on the correlation between the digital surface model (DSM) and the digital terrain model (DTM).
+The GIS engine creates high-resolution building layers using DTM heights.
+These are based on the correlation between the digital surface model (DSM) and the digital terrain model (DTM).